pecheylauren02/MP3_MadLibs_LSP/README.md

 2. The player will then be given a list of story titles to choose from, by entering the number of the story title.
 3. After they have selected their story title, the player must enter "Y" to play.
 4. The player will be given 20 prompts, one at a time, which will ask them to enter a particular part of speech, e.g. "Enter a noun: ".
-    - Note: If the player enters an invalid input, such as a number, they will be given an error message and asked to re-enter their word of choice.
+    - Note: If the player enters an invalid input, such as a number or blank space, they will be given an error message and asked to re-enter their word of choice.
-    - Note 2: If the player enters an invalid part of speech, e.g. a noun instead of an adjective, they will also receive an error message and will be required to enter the correct part of speech.
+    - Note 2: If the player enters two characters or less, or more than twenty characters, they will also receive an error message and will be required to enter the correct part of speech.
 5. After the player answers all 20 prompts correctly, the story result with their inputs will be displayed to them and they will hopefully be entertained by their answers.
 6. The player has the option to replay the game as many times as they want, and can choose a different story title each time.